alessandro-ciffo/Decentralized-Betting-Marketplace/README.md

     - Mark has now the other 50% ownership of Bob

 - if **Milan wins** (Alice and Mark win, Bob loses), then Alice and Mark receive the value corresponding to their entry in the Outstanding bets dictionary (50€ each in this case), which is transferred to their wallets.
 Bob loses the 100€ he deposited in the beginning.
 - if **Milan DOES NOT win** ((Alice and Mark loses, Bob wins), Alice and Mark each hold 50% of the Buyer-Tokens representing each 50% ownership of the Buyers-bet.
-Based on this each of them receives 50% of the Buyers-payoff i.e. 50 euro each
+Based on this, each of them receives 50% of the Buyers-payoff i.e. 50€ each.

 ### 2.2 Example
 4. Let's assume that before the bet ends, Alice decides to put her stake of the bet on sale, specificing how much she wants to sell the bet for, which we'll call *price*.
 5. Mario, who is interested in buying Alice's stake, buys the already placed bet.
-6. Tokens are transferred from Alice's wallet to Mario's wallet, and the money is transferred from Mario's wallet to Alice's
+6. Tokens are transferred from Alice's wallet to Mario's wallet, and the money is transferred from Mario's wallet to Alice's.
 7. The price transferred is a matter of negotiation between Alice and Mario, since odds may have been changed compared to the initial state.

 ## 3. Smart Contract